jenkinsci/scmskip-plugin/README.md

 ## How it works

-After SCM checkout SCM Skip plugin matches ***last*** commit message with regular expression.
+After SCM checkout SCM Skip plugin matches all commit messages with regular expression.
 For freestyle jobs, the plugin integrates early into lifecycle after SCM checkout.
 Therefore, nothing is executed on a positive regex match.

 For pipeline jobs, the plugin can be enabled as a pipeline step and currently cannot be executed earlier in the Jenkins build lifecycle.

-If last commit message matches the pattern, the build is aborted (and deleted if enabled).
+If all the commit message matches the pattern, the build is aborted (and deleted if enabled).
 For example, one of the matching messages would be:
 - `Updated version.
 New version: 1.0.1 [ci skip]`
 - `[ci skip] Some changes`
+- `[ci skip]`

+Example of non skipped build.
+In this case one of the checkins is not meant to be skipped, so the build is not aborted:
+- `Updated version.
+New version: 1.0.1 [ci skip]`
+- `BUG-135 Some changes`
 - `[ci skip]`

 ## Global Configuration